IliyanManolov/ParallelAndDistributedSystems_SectionA/readme.md

 ﻿
 ## Program structure

-The program includes 2 commented out scenarios for testing both tasks as well as commented out debug statements within the tasks themselves.
+The program includes a continious menu for selecting the task, number of tasks and elements for testing.
 In order to ease testing I have created 2 random generator classes - one for an array of `int` and one for a List of `Tool`.
 Both tasks utilise local functions for auxiliary functions.
 The `Tool` class for Task 2 has 2 properties - `Type` (int between 1 and 100) and `Barcode` (int - sequential coresponding to its location in the list, used to validate that no item tool has been selected twice)

-Both tasks' execution times were tested with arrays of 100 000 elements as per the requirements listed in the Module book
+Both tasks' execution times were tested with arrays of 100 000 elements as per the requirements listed in the Module book.
+Additionally each execution was tested on a fresh project build in order for caching & optimisations to not sway the results

 ## Task 1 Results